Planning a funeral ahead of time

 Start with a short, plain document your family can actually find.
 Cover:

-- Burial or cremation — and if cremation, what you'd like done with the ashes.
+- Burial or cremation — and if cremation, what you would like done with the ashes.

-- Any service you do or don't want: religious or secular, large or small, music, readings.
+- The service you do or don't want — religious or secular, large or small, music, readings.

-- A provider you'd prefer, or one you'd rather your family avoid.
+- A provider you would prefer, or one you would rather your family avoid.

-- Where any prepaid, insurance, or cemetery paperwork is kept.
+- Where the paperwork lives — any prepaid, insurance, or cemetery documents.

 - Key contacts and accounts the people handling things will need.